boyter/boyter.org/content/posts/abusing-aws-to-make-a-search-engine.md

 >
 > "It was bonza mate!"

-It also passes my test of being describable to someone over the phone, which non of my other choices did.
+It also passes my test of being able to explain to someone over the phone, which none of my other choices did.

 Anyway, while looking to write a post about search engines that run their own index I found this page [A look at search engines with their own indexes](https://seirdy.one/2021/03/10/search-engines-with-own-indexes.html) which is pretty much what I would have liked to have written.
 It has some interesting search tests, which alas aren't really applicable to my search since its not general purpose.
+Or rather region specific, making it hard to reuse the same criteria.

 So I came up with some of my own tests.
 The first being a search I try on every search engine.
 A search for [viaga](https://bonzamate.com.au/?q=viagra).
 The reason being that its usually highly SEO gamed and full of spam results.
 The results?
 Honestly not too bad.
 No real spam, although there are highly SEO optimized pages in there.